C

 Reporting Requirements

-• Report in your annual income tax return.
+• Report all CGT events, income from crypto in annual tax return.

 Special Notes